safinsingh/spot/README.md

 - license! uhh this is gonna be awkward... probably something restrictive here. if this turns out to be actually useful i dont want people putting my (and potential future contributors') code out there without acknowledgement or whatever

 ## architecture

+### updates

+- no core server needed, the node server should route all of the grpc endpoints i think??

+### initial thoughts

 server + client; server imports github/misc git projects & calculates metadata server-side